Best Broker for Recurring Investing in Europe

 Trade Republic — savings plans from €1

-Trade Republic’s Sparplan (savings plan) feature is one of the strongest automation tools for EU retail investors.
+Trade Republic’s Sparplan (savings plan) is one of the strongest automation tools for EU retail investors.
 Set a recurring ETF buy from €1, pick your UCITS fund, and it executes automatically — with no per-execution fee.
-Available in Germany and across a growing list of EU countries.
+Available in Germany and across a growing number of EU countries.
+Cash interest is paid on uninvested balances while you wait for the next execution date.

-• Savings plans with no per-execution cost — strong for small monthly amounts.
+• Savings plans with no per-execution cost — the simplest automation workflow available to EU retail investors.

-• Cash earns interest while uninvested (rate varies — verify current terms).
+• Cash earns interest while uninvested (rate varies — verify current terms on their site).

-• Best fit: EU investors who want fully automated contributions with minimal ongoing decisions.
+• Best fit: EU investors who want a fully automated recurring plan with minimal ongoing decisions.

 Managed automation EU focus

-Scalable Capital — ETF savings plans and managed portfolios
+Scalable Capital — savings plans and managed portfolios

 Scalable Capital operates as both a self-directed broker (with ETF savings plans) and a robo-advisor (managed portfolios).
-For recurring investing, the savings plan feature works similarly to Trade Republic — automated ETF buys with no per-trade commission on the Prime subscription.
+For recurring investing, the savings plan feature works similarly to Trade Republic — automated ETF buys with no per-trade commission on the Prime+ subscription.
+For investors who want full hands-off automation, the managed portfolio product handles allocation and rebalancing.
 Available in Germany and select EU markets.

-• Savings plans with broad UCITS ETF access on the self-directed side.
+• Savings plans with broad UCITS ETF access on the self-directed side — similar Sparplan experience to Trade Republic.

-• Managed portfolios available if you want full hands-off automation.
+• Managed portfolios available if you want a truly hands-off, allocation-managed setup.

-• Best fit: EU investors who want savings plan automation or a managed, truly hands-off setup.
+• Best fit: EU investors who want savings plan automation or a fully managed, rebalanced portfolio without making ongoing decisions.

 Core long-term Global access

-• Multi-currency workflow: deposit EUR, convert once at institutional FX rates, hold USD for US-listed ETFs.
+• FX workflow: deposit EUR, convert once at near-institutional rates, hold USD — far less drag than brokers that convert on every trade.

-• Best fit: investors who value long-run scalability and lower FX costs over app simplicity.
+• Best fit: investors who value long-run scalability and low FX costs over Sparplan-style convenience.

 App-first Beginner-friendly

-• Fractional shares available for ETFs with higher unit prices.
+• Fractional shares available — useful for ETFs with higher unit prices.

-• Best fit: investors who want a clean app and keep the ETF list simple and liquid.
+• Best fit: app-first investors who keep the ETF list simple and buy EUR-listed funds.

 Classic brokerage EU classic

-DEGIRO doesn’t offer savings plan automation in the Trade Republic sense — recurring investing here runs through a disciplined manual routine.
-Same date, same ETF list, same execution rules.
-That’s enough if you can stick to it, and DEGIRO’s UCITS ETF catalogue covers most long-term needs.
+DEGIRO doesn’t offer savings plan automation — recurring investing here runs through a disciplined manual routine.
+Same date, same ETF list, same execution rules, every month without exception.
+That’s enough if you can stick to it.
+DEGIRO’s UCITS ETF catalogue covers most long-term needs.
+Understand Basic vs Custody account types before opening — they have different asset protection structures.

-• Well-established EU broker with solid UCITS ETF access across European markets.
+• Well-established EU broker with solid UCITS ETF access across European exchanges.

-• Best fit: investors who prefer a classic brokerage and can maintain a manual monthly buy rule.
+• Best fit: investors who prefer a classic brokerage and can maintain a strict manual monthly buy rule without platform support.

 Broker Automation Best for Watch out for

-Trade Republic Savings plans ✓ EU investors wanting set-and-forget from €1 Confirm country availability and ETF catalogue depth
+Trade Republic Savings plans ✓ EU investors wanting set-and-forget from €1 Confirm country availability; narrower product range

-IBKR Manual routine Multi-currency, long-run scalability, lower FX costs More complex setup — keep ETF list short
+IBKR Recurring orders ✓ Multi-currency scale; lowest FX drag long-term More complex setup — keep ETF list short

-Trading 212 Recurring buys ✓ App-first, simple ETF plan, fractional shares FX drag on EUR→USD; confirm eligibility by country
+Trading 212 AutoInvest / Pies ✓ App-first; simple ETF plan with fractional shares FX drag on EUR→USD; use EUR-listed UCITS ETFs

 The best recurring investing setup is the one you’ll actually execute for 10+ years.
-Broker UX matters only if friction changes your behaviour.
+Automation features reduce friction — but a strict monthly manual routine on the right broker works just as well.

 Recurring investing that actually sticks